 To receive staff reports on the progress of each approved CIP project in relationship to established schedules, budget allocations, project goals, and quality management guidelines.

-To provide advice to the City Council on opportunities and issues related to the implementation of the five approved CIP projects, specifically relating to the three key program elements of:
+To provide advice to the City Council on opportunities and issues related to the implementation of approved CIP projects, specifically relating to the three key program elements of:

 - Accountability – Demonstrating effective stewardship of taxpayer dollars

 - Engagement – Provide tangible opportunities for community members to engage

 - Potential – Leverage civic support and progress beyond the initial five projects

 To review and provide comment on public engagement and public information plans.

 To promote public awareness and understanding of the CIP projects and the implementation of each.